George Roussas: Education and career

 Roussas was born in the central Greece region of Phthiotis.
 He studied mathematics at University of Athens in Greece and received his BSc in 1956.
-Afterwards, he moved to the USA, studying for a PhD in statistics at University of California, Berkeley under the supervision of David Blackwell and Lucien Le Cam.
+Afterwards, he moved to the US, studying for a PhD in statistics at University of California, Berkeley under the supervision of David Blackwell and Lucien Le Cam.
 He received his PhD from Berkeley in 1964.

 Roussas started his academic career in the statistics faculty at San Jose State University in 1964 as an assistant professor.
 He then moved to University of Wisconsin–Madison in 1966, where he progressed from an assistant professor to a full professor in 1972.
 During this time, he also took up administrative position at University of Patras and University of Crete in his home country, Greece.
-Roussas moved to University of California, Davis in 1985 and took up the Chair in the Department of Statistics.
+Roussas moved to University of California, Davis in 1985 and took up the chair in the Department of Statistics.
 He became distinguished Professor at University of California, Davis in 2003 and retired there in 2012.